gameworkers/zine-gdc-2019/copy-src/00-main-copy.md

 In that same year of tumult, **over 25 local chapters of Game Workers Unite** were founded around the world.
-Earlier this year, **GWU UK formed an official trade union** in partnership with the Independent Workers Union of Great Britain (IWGB), joining the Syndicat des Travailleu.rs.ses du Jeu Vidéo (STJV) in France and the Game Makers of Finland as one of the first official unions representing game workers.
+Earlier this year, **GWU UK formed an official trade union** in partnership with the Independent Workers Union of Great Britain (IWGB), joining the Syndicat des Travailleuse·eur·s du Jeu Vidéo (STJV) in France and the Game Makers of Finland as one of the first official unions representing game workers.
 GWU members have made zines, pamphlets, and other literature, and we've organized or taken part in dozens of panels, presentations, workshops, and public events.
 We've spoken to press, podcasters, and YouTubers, and helped shine a light on working conditions in the industry and the urgent need for unionization.

 But more than all that, **we've been engaging in on-the-ground organizing**.
 We've been forming workplace committees and building collective power to win concrete demands.
-This is arguably the most critical work we've been doing, but it's also the riskiest to talk about publicly.
-Organizing is a long haul, and doing it in the open only puts workers' jobs and well-being on the line.
+There's a lot of underground work happening that you won't hear about because of the risks for the workers involved, but we've already helped win gratifying **legal victories against some of the industry's most powerful bosses **and **reclaim stolen wages.** This is arguably the most critical work we've been doing.
+Organizing is a long haul, and doing it in the open would only put workers' jobs and well-being on the line.
 But **a sea change is happening**, even if you can't feel the waves from the shore.

 Crucially, **we're not alone**.
 The international labour movement is picking up
 steam: in India, **between 150 and 200 million workers** joined a general strike